Robotxm/AutoXduNCovReport/README.md

 ## Notice

-This tool uses the information you submitted before, so if you want to change the geolocation, please submit on the website before the schedule is triggered.
+This tool uses the information you submitted before when commit daily information, so if you want to change the geolocation, please submit on the website before the schedule is triggered.